2 Euclidean Geometry

 Basic Theorems `a la Euclid

 Theorems were typically presented as a problem.
-Euclid first provides a construction (P1–P3) before
+Euclid provides a constructive solution (P1–P3)

 Theorem 2.1 (I. 1).
 Problem: to construct an equilateral triangle on a given segment.